gitops-jml/gitops-with-rhacm/README.md

 - look at gitops-with-rhacm/deployables/apps/apps-group1/petclinic/base\
 This folder contains the definitions for a kubernetes deployment and a service (you can ignore the kustomization.yaml for the moment)

-- create a namespace to host the custom resources definitions for the application `oc new-project petclinic`
 - create the RHACM Custom resources for app1 from files\
 `cd ; oc apply -f gitops-with-rhacm/rhacm-def/apps/apps-group1/petclinic`